WE TAKE YOUR SIDE & NOTHING GETS IN OUR WAY.

 Though we don’t know the circumstances of the above-mentioned story, Uber does have rules regarding dropping off passengers.
 This is posted by Uber for their drivers: “Keep your dropoffs legal: Drop off passengers in safe and permissible locations, like passenger loading zones or where there is enough space to pull over without blocking bike lanes.
 It’s important to know your local laws so that you can abide by them.
 Check your state’s traffic laws.”

 Lyft and other ride-share companies have similar rules that are put in place for passenger safety.

 Who’s to Blame?

 Liability for Uber drivers and the Uber company is somewhat complicated.
 Generally speaking, an Uber driver is an independent contractor, and as such, carries his or her own insurance.
 However, if a driver's app is on and they're at fault, then yes you may be able to sue them.
 If you can sue Uber directly, then they have 1 million in coverage.
 Sounds straight forward, right?
 This is actually where it gets complicated.
-If the driver is at fault, then there are three sources of insurance that apply during different circumstances.
+According to Florida rideshare accident attorney if the driver is at fault, then there are three sources of insurance that apply during different circumstances.

 - If the driver is not on duty, meaning not available for a pick-up, then Uber has zero liability and the insurance of the driver is in play.